#arcade

 02

-We built a structured tagging system from scratch with five consistent dimensions: genre, mood, instrument, BPM, and key.
-Every piece of content in the library — thousands of samples and kits — was re-tagged against this system.
+We analyzed existing metadata patterns and mapped them to genre, mood, instrument, BPM, key.
+Every piece of content in the library was re-tagged against these similarities.
 The same instrument now had one name.
-Mood descriptors were standardized.
-BPM values were filled in.
 The entire catalog finally spoke the same language.

-Getting this investment approved required a reframe internally.
-I made the case that this wasn't a cleanup task — it was product infrastructure.
-The tagging system would power search, discovery, recommendations, and future personalization.
+Getting this approved required a reframe: not a cleanup task — product infrastructure.
+The tagging system would power search, discovery, and future personalization.
 Without it, none of those things scale.

 filters